mspci/aufenthaltsangelegenheit/README.md

 ## 📋 Prerequisites

-Before you begin, make sure you have the following installed and set up:
+To install the dependencies, the following commands may be used:

 ### 1. **Install Poetry** 📦